 The Fund is party to financial instruments as part of its normal operations.
-These financial instruments include cash and cash equivalents, derivative financial instruments, investments, receivables and payables.
+These financial instruments include cash and cash equivalents, derivative financial instruments, forward foreign exchange contracts, investments, receivables and payables.
 All financial instruments are recognised in the Prospective Statement of Financial Position and all income and expenditure in relation to financial instruments are recognised in the Prospective Statement of Comprehensive Income.